aug828/weatherdemo/README.md

 - Immutable as the representation of state
 - react-virtualized as the library of data grid
 - isomorphic-fetch and ES6 new promise API to access yahoo weather api
+- timeout if it takes too long to get a response from the weather api
-- monitoring redux store through reduxDevTools extension
+- reduxDevTools browser extension as the tool to monitor redux store
+- log actions to the console

 ## TODO
 - Optimize CSS code